cagneymoreau/Opengram/README.md

 # teletest

 Project Description:
-This is a full ui buildout using the telegram api for android It is incomplete
+This is a full ui buildout using the telegram api for android.

+It is incomplete

 pros/cons
-Better building the latest telegram updates from the telegram team and adding my specific features as a library
+Better building the latest telegram updates from the telegram team and adding my specific features as a library Also make ui interface customizable for lots of uses